 To achieve the desired result, rehabilitation is tailored to serve your needs.
 No two rehabilitation programs are the same.
-Here at Addictions CA, we consider every patient with their peculiarities.
+Here at addiction treatment centre, we consider every patient with their peculiarities.
 The goal of doing this is to give you a personalized experience.

 One of the major aims of rehabilitation is behavioural therapy.
 An effective rehabilitation process includes group therapy, in-person counselling, and motivational interviews.